 Upcoming Scientific Lectures //

-Where: MRN's Large Conference Room (Pete & Nancy Domenici Hall - 1101 Yale Blvd NE)
+Where: MRN's Large Conference Room (Pete and Nancy Domenici Hall - 1101 Yale Blvd NE)

-Please submit your RSVP to Ashley Mickey at firstname.lastname@example.org by October 24th at noon.
+Please email your RSVP to Ashley Mickey at firstname.lastname@example.org by October 24th at noon.